 Cancer immunotherapy has come at the right time as much of the twentieth century’s focus was on cancer immunosurveillance.
-Despite the availability of multiple modalities of cancer treatment, the therapeutic benefits the patients receive are still insufficient.
 For decades, cancer researchers have been interested in immunologic treatments against cancer but with little progress.
 The lack of effective treatment modalities for many inoperable solid malignancies led to the search of new therapeutic options such as adaptive immunotherapy.
-Immune Support Therapy (IST) has emerged as a new and promising immunotherapeutic approach for the treatment of cancer and is gaining momentum as the fourth modality for the treatment of cancer.
+Immune Support Therapy, IST, is a promising immunotherapeutic approach for the treatment of cancer and is a modality for the treatment of cancer.

 Discovery of Dendritic Cells

-Dendritic cells were first described by Ralph Steinman nearly thirty years ago.
-He found a population of striking dendritic-shaped cells in the spleen.
-Shortly thereafter it became clear that DCs existed in all lymphoid and most non-lymphoid tissues.
-The Nobel Prize in Physiology and Medicine 2011 has been shared by Ralph M. Steinman along with two other scientists “for his discovery of the dendritic cell and its role in adaptive immunity”.
+Ralph Steinman, who found a population of striking Dendritic-shaped cells in the spleen, first described Dendritic Cells, DCs.
+Shortly thereafter, it became clear that DCs existed in all lymphoid and most non-lymphoid tissues.
+Ralph M. Steinman has shared the Nobel Prize in Physiology and Medicine 2011 along with two other scientists “for his discovery of the DC and its role in adaptive immunity.”

-Immune Support Therapy is an autologous process that involves the harvesting of peripheral blood Mononuclear cells from the patient’s own blood by a process called Leukopheresis.
-The cells are then cultured in the specialized and sophisticated laboratory in the presence of immune stimulatory agents (cytokines) and matured into dendritic cells by exposing them to the patient’s own inactivated tumor cells or with certain tumor specific proteins.
+Immune Support Therapy, IST, is an autologous process that involves the harvesting of peripheral blood Mononuclear cells from the patient’s own blood by a process called Leukopheresis.
+The cells are then cultured in the specialized and sophisticated laboratory in the presence of immune stimulatory agents (cytokines) and matured into DCs by exposing them to the patient’s own inactivated tumor cells or with certain tumor specific proteins.

-Matured dendritic cells are infused through IV to the patient to boost and fortify the immune system of the patient.
-It provides necessary impetus the body requires to fight back the cancer.
+Matured DCs are infused through IV to the patient to boost and fortify the immune system of the patient.
+It provides a necessary stimulus that the body requires to fight back the cancer.

-The heart of the dendritic cell process is the presentation of the immature dendritic cells with cancer specific tumor cells.
-Each cancer tumor has certain proteins that are phagocytosed by the dendritic cells and the Phagocytosed peptides are then presented on the surface of the dendritic cells for the activation and proliferation of the T cells.
-The T cells proliferate and secrete certain cytokines that act on the cancer cells.
-It is different from the conventional therapeutic modalities like surgery, chemotherapy and radiation therapy, as it is highly customized and tailor-made for individual patients and it amplifies the patient’s natural body defense mechanism.
+The heart of the DCs’ process is the presentation of the immature DCs with cancer specific tumor cells.
+Each cancer tumor has certain proteins that are phagocytosed peptides that are then presented on the surface of the DCs for the activation and proliferations of the T cells.
+The cells proliferate and secrete certain cytokines that act on the cancer cells.
+It is different from the conventional therapeutic modalities, since it is highly customized and tailor-made for individual patients and it amplifies the patient’s natural body defense mechanism.

-At What Cancer Stage Should a Patient Consider Immune Support Therapy?
+At What Cancer Stage Should a Patient Consider IST?

-The patient can consider Immune Support Therapy at any stage of the cancer.
+The patient can consider DC therapy at any stage of the cancer